lawcho/simple-refinement-types-agda/report/report.lagda.md

 Fortunately, we don't actually need the full *substitution* algorithm -- the special case of *α-renaming* is sufficient (and easier to implement).
 This is possible since Lang-λβ is an *Administrative Normal Form* language^[i.e. a language where functions can only be applied to variables].

-This formalization implements (capture-avoiding) α-renaming using a brand new, stateless algorithm.
+This formalization implements (capture-avoiding) α-renaming using a slightly unusual algorithm.
 Let's derive it now.

 ### The new algorithm